sverrirs/jekyll-paginate-v2/examples/README.md

 Car site that has multiple paginated pages and multiple post categories.

 ## Example 3: Tag Pagination
-Recipie site that organizes its content by tags and categories
+Book review site that organizes its content by tags and categories.
+Uses the `pretty` permalink structure for the site.

-_Incomplete_
+This site also demonstrates how to sort posts by nested front-matter attributes.

 ## Example 4: Locale Pagination
 Book store that has book descriptions in multiple languages, categories and tags.